Frequently Asked Questions

 Like all medications, those designed for weight loss have the potential for side effects.
 Side effects can vary depending on the medication, dose, and individual.
 GLP-1 medications tend to be mild and improve as you continue taking the medication.
 The most common side effects include GI issues (nausea, diarrhea, constipation, vomiting, stomach pain), headaches, and sleep disturbances.
 We will work with you to minimize side effects.

-Currently we are only available for patients in Missouri.
-Keep checking back as we add more locations.
+Currently, we are only available for patients in Missouri and Illinois.
+Check back as we add more locations.

-Memberships are currently only available for Missouri residents.
+Memberships are currently only available for Missouri and Illinois residents.
 Get started by completing an enrollment form here.

 Call us at (314) 200-4588 or message us in your Patient Portal to cancel.